Grab a copy of this FREE Spring Scavenger Hunt printable and inspire kids to get some outdoor time!

 - Rabbit -- you may see more than a few bunnies out and about - it's a great time to compare their sizes (how many small rabbits vs. larger rabbits?)

 - Butterfly - many butterflies will begin to appear in March and April as the weather warms up.
 Monarchs begin their migration back north in April too.
+If they're interested, kids can also learn about the life cycle of a butterfly!

 - Rainbow -- this one might be a challenge to find but if you head out after a rain storm, be sure to look in the sky!